drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 **Discussion:**

 The results demonstrate how chunking enables efficient processing of large datasets without overwhelming system memory.
-The 3,000,000-row dataset was successfully processed in 100 chunks of 30,000 rows each, showing that data can be handled incrementally rather than all at once.
+The 3,000,000 rows dataset was successfully processed in 100 chunks of 30,000 rows each, showing that data can be handled incrementally rather than all at once.
 This ensures scalability, as each chunk is small enough to fit comfortably in memory.

 The total execution time of 41.64 seconds represents a reasonable trade-off between memory efficiency and performance.
 While chunking introduces slight overhead due to repeated read operations, it allows large-scale data processing on machines with limited resources — highly effective for big data scenarios where full dataset loading is impractical.